 Apple, on the other hand, was redefining the ultra-portable notebook.
-The original MacBook Air launched in 2008, but it was the second-generation model of 2010 which not only nailed the no-compromise formula but added a downsized 11.6-inch model which proved even better-suited to travel,
+The original MacBook Air launched in 2008, but it was the second-generation model of 2010 that not only nailed the no-compromise formula but added a downsized 11.6-inch model that proved even better-suited to travel.

 Intel answered with the 'ultrabook' concept for Windows-based laptops, and successive years saw processors become increasingly efficient (balancing performance and battery life) while steadily slicing away at width and weight.

 Another popular Apple gadget crossing the decade lines was the iPhone, initially hitting the shelves in mid-2007 albeit in a 2G-only model, then 3G the following year.
 It wasn’t until 2012 that Apple would release a 4G-capable smartphone in the iPhone 5, while Google's open-source Android platform also gathered momentum.